apophis51/apophis51/README.md

 <h1 align="center">Hi 👋, I'm Malcolm</h1>
 <h3 align="center">A passionate FullStack developer from Florida</h3>

+<p>I went from a career fixing Nuclear Missiles in the United States Air Force, to SEO, and now Fullstack software development!

+Some technologies/areas that interest me
+Include Robotics/ Web3 / AI / Cybersecurity / Blockchain/ Web Development

+I recently Graduated FullStack Academy.
+A technology immersive sponsored by Veteran affairs that met for 5 months/ 5 days a week at 40hrs per week.
+Had a strong focus on the JavaScript Stack with Express, React/Redux, and PostgreSQL.

+During that time I also managed to pickup TailwindCSS and various component libraries.

+I also know Python, the Flask framework which I picked up'd independently towards the beginning of 2022.
+I'm also expending on my Python knowledge to include the DataScience and Machine learning libraries of Scikitlearn, Pandas, and Seaborn, and many others.

+Cool things I've recently done includes a website I've grown from the ground up that now gets 8000 organic searches from Google Search Engine Results.

+I also have 3 years experience as Search Engine Optimization Specialist

+In my brief, web journey I've harden programming skills with independent projects that included full stack web buildouts, scrapers, automated posters, API integrations, Database schema designs, and the list goes on and on.

+Malcolmvernon.info - Lists some of my older Projects, but I'm working to get up to date and I'm also still building projects!</p>

 - 🌱 I’m currently learning **More DataScience, and Refining More of My React/Redux Skills**

 - 👨‍💻 All older projects are available at [malcolmvernon.info](malcolmvernon.info)